 The resulting solution was to keep as much of the house as possible but to dramatically vault the main common space and entry.
 The side of the house facing the creek is punctuated by an 8 foot high accordion style door and large windows above those doors allowing the inhabitant a 16’ high view to fully enjoy not only the creek but the beautiful 60 foot high rock face that forms a backdrop for the backyard and creek beyond.
 This was done by creating a new shed roof off of the existing ridge beam facing the creek.
 We also created an internal vertical connection between the two floors thus eliminating the need to go outside to access the second level.

-In addition, what once was just a 10-foot wide deck that ran partially the length of the house, was replaced by a far more gracious and expansive wood deck along the entire length of the house that included a spot for a partially covered hot tub sheltered by an expanded open framed gable roof.
+In addition, what once was just a 10-foot wide deck that ran partially the length of the house, was replaced by a far more gracious and expansive wood deck along the entire length of the house that included a spot for a partially covered hot tub sheltered by way of an expanded open framed gable roof.
 Beyond that, the deck steps down to a larger hardscape that provides a usable transition between the house and the creek with an outdoor gas fireplace serving as the focal point.

 A curved staircase follows the bend in the river and allows the stairs to act as seating for an intimate viewing of the creek beyond.
-The curved shape also helps to divert the water and prevent flooding when the creek rises to high levels in the spring or flash flood conditions.
+The curved shape also helps to divert the water and prevent flooding when the creek rises too high.